How much does an ecommerce website cost?

 A payment processor is a technology that facilitates payment transactions between buyers and merchants.
 Every online store must use one to accept debit cards, credit cards, and other smart pay options.

 Many ecommerce platforms offer payment processors, with usage fees varying according to the plan you have with them.
-For instance, the Shopify Basic plan has a processing fee of 2.9% + $0.30 per transaction for online credit card payments.
-On the Advanced Shopify plan, the fee is 2.4%.
+For instance, transaction charges can range from 2.4% to 3.5% based on your subscription level and payment type.

-Every Shopify plan comes with Shopify Payments, which lets you accept credit cards and other popular payment methods like Apple Pay, Facebook Pay, and Shop Pay.
-According to Shopify, Shop Pay is especially popular amongst customers when it comes to online purchases.
-The average order value for those using Shop Pay was 6% higher, and they also bought 35% more than those using other payment methods.
+Every Shopify plan comes with Shopify Payments, which lets you accept credit cards and other popular payment methods like Apple Pay, G Pay, and Shop Pay accelerated checkout.

 Once you've set up your website, chances are you'll want to expand its features and capabilities.
 The best ecommerce platforms let you add applications to your store to extend its functionality and improve the customer experience.

-The Shopify App Store has over 3,000 apps for you to choose from, including many free ones to keep the cost of creating your ecommerce store low.
-Whether you want to display customer reviews, add email marketing, sell on Instagram, or connect with dropshipping suppliers, there’s an app for that.
+On the Shopify App Store you can find an extensive collection of free and premium apps.
+Whether you want to display customer reviews, add email marketing, sell on Instagram, implement automation, integrate a CRM, boost your SEO, or connect with dropshipping suppliers, there's an app for that.

 Paid apps come with varying prices and are mostly offered on a monthly subscription basis.
 You can also generate Shopify API keys to use custom apps made specifically for your store.
 These can cost upward of $2,500, depending on your developer's rates and experience.